 Although Windows 11 does a good job applying the most optimal screen resolution to make elements and text as clear as they can be on your laptop or desktop computer, you may sometimes need to change this setting manually.

-For instance, if you have a monitor that supports 1366 x 768 pixels, or the device has a 1080p (1920 x 1080-pixel) or 4K (3840 x 2160-pixel) resolution, and for some odd reason, Windows 11 isn’t displaying the correct settings, or you are setting up a secondary display of a different size, and you want to match the resolution of the primary monitor.
+For instance, if you have a monitor that supports 1366 x 768 pixels, or the device has a 1080p (1920 x 1080-pixel) or 4K (3840 x 2160-pixel) resolution, and for some odd reason, Windows 11 isn’t displaying the correct settings, you are setting up a secondary display of a different size, or you want to match the resolution of the primary monitor.

 In this guide, you will learn the easy steps to change the resolution of the display on Windows 11.

-Change display resolution on Windows 11
+Change screen resolution on Windows 11 from Settings

 To change the screen resolution on Windows 11, use these steps:

 Click the Display page on the right side.Quick tip: You can also right-click the desktop and select the “Display settings” to access the option to change the resolution.

 Select the display from the top (if you are in a multi-monitor setup).